Selling art is a process

-There are countless aspects leading successfully selling art.
+There are countless aspects leading to successfully selling art.
 It starts with engaging work.
-Then moves through vigorous marketing geared towards gaining awareness, acceptance and popularity for your art.
+Then moves through vigorous marketing geared towards gaining awareness, acceptance, and popularity for your art.

 All this activity leads to selling art in person by closing the deal on each piece sold.
 Yes, the Internet represents enormous, but elusive, art sales opportunities.
 Nevertheless, artists who master selling art in direct face-to-face transactions flatten the ascent to long-term art career success.
 Those who ignore improving direct sales techniques make the climb to success much steeper.